yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 It has 1x 8-bit [ISA](https://en.wikipedia.org/wiki/Industry_Standard_Architecture) slot and 6x 16-bit ISA slots of which 3x can be used for [VESA Local Bus (VLB)](https://en.wikipedia.org/wiki/VESA_Local_Bus) slots.

-VLB slots only exist for 486 motherboards and they offer faster performance to the aging ISA slots before the advent of the more industry-standard PCI.
+VLB slots exist mostly on 486 motherboards and they offer faster performance to the aging ISA slots before the advent of the more industry-standard PCI.

 ### Intel 486-DX2 CPU